 Craving more?
 Subscribe to Pressure Cook Recipes to get our newest recipes delivered straight to your inbox.

 Make this beloved Japanese comfort food: Easy Pressure Cooker Ginger Pork Shogayaki Recipe (Pot-in-Pot).
 You'll love the richly sweet & savory homemade Ginger Garlic Sauce!

 Prepare Pressure Cooker: Heat up your pressure cooker (Instant Pot: press Sauté button and click adjust button to go to Sauté More function).
 Make sure your pot is as hot as it can be (Instant Pot: wait until indicator says HOT).

 Mix Ginger Garlic Sauce: While the pressure cooker is heating up, mix all the ginger garlic sauce ingredients together in a glass measuring cup.

-Brown Pork Shoulder Meat: Generously season the pork shoulder meat with kosher salt & ground black pepper.
+Brown Pork Shoulder Meat: Generously season the pork shoulder with kosher salt & ground black pepper.
 Add 1 tbsp (15 ml) of peanut oil in the pot.
 Ensure to coat the oil over the whole bottom of the pot.
-Add in the seasoned pork shoulder meat, then let it brown for exactly 5 minutes on each side (don’t need to keep flipping the meat).
+Add in the seasoned pork shoulder meat, then let it brown for exactly 5 minutes on each side (don’t need to constantly flip the meat).
 Remove and set aside to rest for 5 minutes on a chopping board.

 Sauté Onions: Reduce heat to medium (Instant Pot: Press cancel and click on the Sauté Button).
-Add in the chopped onions.
+Add in chopped onions.
 Season with a pinch of kosher salt and ground black pepper.
-Sauté for roughly 1½ minute until soften.
+Sauté for roughly 1 ½ minute until softened.